 In addition, CIT has COVID counseling funds for low income Garland residents who have been negatively impacted.
 Stress, anxiety, loss of job or loved one.
 Qualifying individuals or families can get counseling for a small co pay of $0 – $15 per session.
 Individual/Families must qualify so call for details.

-Beginning Oct.
-1 our regular CDBG (Community Development Block Grant) will once again begin for low income Garland residents.
+We also have regular CDBG (Community Development Block Grant) once again for low income Garland residents.
 Individual/Families must qualify so call for details.
+There is a limited amount of funding to this program.

 Counseling Institute of Texas is also a training facility for counseling master students.
 These sessions run from $15 and up.
 If you or your family are needing counseling please call our offices at 972-271-4300.